andrewrk/math3d-rs/README.md

 # matrix4-rs

-A simple library for computer-graphics matrix calculations, because I'm not smart and/or educated enough to understand the fancy generalized linear algebra libraries.
+A simple rust library for computer-graphics matrix calculations, because I'm not smart and/or educated enough to understand the fancy generalized linear algebra libraries.